umn-asr/shibboleths_lil_helpers_app/README.md

 About
 =====
-This intent of this app is to bring Shibboleth's Lil Helper to the web.
+This intent of this app is to bring Shibboleth's Lil Helper to the web (or to run this app on your own instead of learning the command line stuff)

     https://github.com/uofm/shibboleths_lil_helper